Beginner’s Guide to Driving the Florida Keys Highway

 Q: Is the drive from Miami to Key West worth it?

 Yes, 100%!
-This isn’t just a drive, it’s an experience.
-With 42 bridges, clear blue water on both sides, and fun roadside stops all the way down, the Overseas Highway is one of the most scenic drives in the U.S. Flying gets you there faster, but you’ll miss the best part.
+With clear blue water on both sides and fun roadside stops along the way, the Overseas Highway is one of the most scenic drives in the U.S. Flying gets you there faster, but you’ll miss the best part of the trip.

 Q: How long does it take to drive from Miami to Key West?